-Note : That page covers the supported Jeyser architecture (ie the Docker one).
-Jeyser can work without containers, however as the installation is harder and less secure, we won't cover it deeply there.
+Note : This page covers the supported Jeyser architecture (ie based on Docker).
+Jeyser can also run without containers, however because the installation is harder and less secure, we won't cover it here.

 Jeyser relies on Docker to create a standard layer to install itself.
 Here is a picture of all Jeyser containers and their use.